Skip to Content

 Potting and repotting

 It is beneficial once the roots completely fill the pot.
-Repotting boosts the soil nutrients and to allow for proper aeration of the soil.
+Repotting boosts the soil nutrients and allows for proper aeration of the soil.
 Do not repot your Pothos if there is still loose soil.

 Common Pests